TV & Movies

 Paramount Pictures

-As soon as Mean Girls was released in 2004, the coming-of-age film became an instant sensation and has remained a pop culture landmark ever since, leading writer Tina Fey and producer Lorne Michaels to debut a musical inspired by the film in 2017.
-Now, things are coming full circle as the duo is now creating a film adaptation of the hit Broadway show.
+As soon as Mean Girls was released in 2004, the coming-of-age comedy became an instant sensation and has remained a pop-culture landmark in the decades since.
+In 2017, leading writer Tina Fey and producer Lorne Michaels debuted a musical inspired by the film, and now things are coming full circle as the duo creates a film adaptation of the Tony-nominated Broadway show.

-As for the adults, some of your favorite teachers are set to return, but many A-list stars are filling some of their shoes, with an Office star stepping in as Cady’s mom and a Mad Men star playing the school’s most problematic teacher.
+As for the adult characters, some of your favorite teachers are set to return, and A-list stars are filling some of those roles, with an Office star stepping in as Cady’s mom and a Mad Men star playing the school’s most problematic teacher.
 Here’s everything to know about Mean Girls: The Musical.

 Mean Girls: The Musical Cast

 Emily In Paris star Ashley Park, who originated the role of Gretchen on Broadway, will also appear in the movie, according to a March 3 report.
-However, she won’t be reprising her Tony-nominated role, and details about her cameo are being kept under wraps.
+Details about her cameo are being kept under wrap, but she won’t be reprising her Tony-nominated part.

-On May 15, Jonathan Bennett, who played the lovable hunk Aaron Samuels, teased to PEOPLE that he might be returning for the musical as well, but kept mum on specific details.
-“There’s some talks going on about certain things,” he said when asked if he had any knowledge about the film.
-“Let’s just say that.”
-If he does appear, it’s not known what role he would play, considering his original character has already been cast.
+Jonathan Bennett, who played lovable hunk Aaron Samuels, teased to People that he might be returning, but kept mum on specifics.
+(If he does appear, it’s not known what role he would play, considering his original character has already been cast.)

 The only major role that has yet to be announced is Cady’s father, who was played by Neil Flynn.